wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     You will be viewing the **Home** page of the Choreo Console.

 3. Create a new project as follows:

-    !!! info
-        If you do not create a new project, you can create the REST API for the default project.

     1. On the **Home** page of the Choreo Console, click **+ Create Project**.